 The advance of history is a continuous process, and not a series of leaps and bounds.
 There are, however, symbolic moments when an overriding trend becomes evident for everyone and it is no longer possible to turn back.
 2019 was such a moment for our Group as this was the year in which the electricity we generated without producing greenhouse gas emissions passed the threshold of 50% of our total energy generation.

-With 46 GW of installed capacity, today our Group produces more renewable energy than any other company in the world, and is active in all of the main renewable sources, in some cases integrating different ones together, using cutting-edge technology.
+With 46 GW of installed capacity today our Group is the world’s number one private operator in the renewables sector and is active in all of the main renewable energy sources, in some cases integrating different ones together, using cutting-edge technology.
 And one for all: we built the first triple hybrid power plant, in Stillwater in Nevada, combining three different types of technology all powered by renewable energy sources.

 Zero emissions by 2050